vtman/pdb2mrc/README.md

 where $w_i$ is the width parameter for the i-th Gaussian.

-#### Symmetry Expansion

-When working with crystallographic data, the method can optionally apply space group symmetry to expand the asymmetric unit atoms throughout the unit cell.
-This ensures that the final map includes all symmetry-related density contributions, essential for crystal structure visualization and validation.

 #### Output Alignment

-For compatibility with standard visualization tools, the EMmer method includes an optional output alignment step that applies the MRC/CCP4 convention for map orientation.
+For compatibility with standard visualization tools, the EMmer method includes an optional output alignment step (enabled by default) that applies the MRC/CCP4 convention for map orientation.
 This ensures that the generated maps display correctly in programs like ChimeraX, Coot, and PyMOL without requiring manual reorientation.

 ***